SuperDrBacon/KirkBot/README.md

     - [x] `invite show`: Display the invite information for a specific invite.
     - [x] `invite kick`: Kick all users who joined through a specific invite.
 - [ ] Moderator
-    - [x] `setpermissions chatai`: Enable or disable the chatai function for a channel.
+    - [x] `commands`: List the modules that can be enabled or disabled.
-    - [x] `setpermissions show`: List all channels with chatai enabled.
+    - [x] `commands show`: List all channels with modules enabled.
-- [ ] Music
+    - [x] `commands chatai`: Enable or disable the chatai module for a channel.
-    - Nothing yet
+    - [x] `commands economy`: Enable or disable the economy module for a channel.
 - [x] Helpcommand
     - [x] `help`: Get a list of all commands automatically generated from the commands in the cogs.
     - [x] `help cog`: Get a list of all commands in a specific cog.